Okanagan Rail Corridor

 Once the trail is ready to open each community’s council will consider permitted use and trail designation.

 Local governments and the Province of B.C. have invested $22 million in the purchase of the discontinued CN railway running from Coldstream to Kelowna.
 In doing so they have made a long-term commitment to securing the rail corridor as a multi-modal regional transportation corridor, including use of the corridor as a recreational trail.

 Due to the significant investment to purchase the corridor, and in light of other pre-existing community priorities, local governments are not in a position to make any significant financial commitment to development of a trail in the short-term.
-However, opportunities will be explored to work with the community, external fund raisers and granting agencies in order to secure the funds necessary to develop the corridor for recreational use.

 A community-based fundraising campaign is underway to support the work required to design and build a continuous basic trail from Coldstream to Kelowna.
 Find out more at http://okanaganrailtrail.ca.

 Public Input for Okanagan Rail Trail

 Input was gathered for the initial phase of trail development at public information sessions and through an online survey in Spring 2016.
 Additional feedback collected from the engagement process has been retained for future reference, for use in future planning and development of the trail corridor.